Professor of Regional Planning

 B.A. in Business Administration, Cleveland State University

-Dr. Hamin is the Professor of Regional Planning.
+Dr. Hamin Infield is the Professor of Regional Planning.
 She teaches and researches in land use planning, with a particular focus on planning for climate change adaptation and large-scale landscape planning.
 Through studios and projects, she works with regional planning agencies and communities on master plans, special projects, and climate change planning.
 She served as Department Chair from 2013-2017 and program director for the PhD in Regional Planning for over ten years prior to that.
 Her most recent book is Planning for Climate Change: A Reader in Green Infrastructure and Sustainable Design for Resilient Cities, co-edited with Yaser Abunnasr and Robert L. Ryan (2019, Routledge Press).

-Prior to coming UMass, Dr. Hamin taught at Iowa State University from 1995 to 2001.
-During her doctorate, she worked in land use and energy consulting, and before her doctorate, she worked in real estate consulting and development, providing financial and marketing analysis to major real estate developers across the United States.
+Prior to coming UMass, Dr. Hamin Infield taught at Iowa State University (1995 to 2001).
+During her doctorate she worked in land use and energy consulting, and before her doctorate she worked in real estate consulting and development, providing financial and marketing analysis to major real estate developers across the United States.